 A birth injury is a form of personal injury that a newborn sustains during delivery.
 While doctors and nurses are highly trained professionals, they are not perfect.
 Due to the delicate nature of their work, however, doctors and other medical professionals are held to a high standard.
 The negligence of a medical professional or a hospital should be addressed and kept in check.

-With the legal representation of Hastings, Cohan & Walsh, LLP, you have an edge in pursuing just compensation.
-Our skilled Ridgefield birth injury lawyers compassionately listen to client needs and circumstances, investigate their cases, and tirelessly advocate for their rights.
-With 70 years of collective experience, we can capably handle a variety of injury cases.
+With the legal representation of Hastings, Cohan & Walsh, LLP, you have an edge in pursuing right and just compensation.
+Our skilled Ridgefield birth injury lawyers compassionately listen to client's needs and circumstances, investigate their cases, and tirelessly advocate for their rights.
+With 100 years of collective experience, we can capably handle a variety of birth injury cases.

 Schedule a free consultation by contacting us today!

-Medical professionals are bound by their Hippocratic oath to act in the child's best interests, but failure to exercise good judgment or a breach of standard protocols can cause serious problems.
+Medical professionals are bound by their Hippocratic oath to act in the child's best interests, however, failure to exercise good judgment or a breach of standard protocols can cause serious problems.

 Cerebral palsy is a condition that impairs one's ability to control the muscles, which can affect mobility and everyday tasks.
 It can also lead to seizures and reduced mental abilities.
 Erb's palsy interferes with motor control of the arms and may prevent the arms from reaching their full length as the patient grows.

-While such awards could never fully compensate you and your child, it can help you along your road to recovery.
+While such awards could never fully compensate you and your child, they can assist you along your road to recovery.